samdotola/walletconnect-docs/docs/advanced/faq.md

 No, the bridge servers are v1 only.

-## How can I reconnect to the same pairing if my browser was restarted?
+## How can I reconnect to the same pairing if my browser is restarted?

 The `signClient` will restore & reconnect its pairings automatically after the page is reloaded.
 All pairings are stored on the page's `localStorage`.